cea-hpc/modules/doc/source/module.rst

 the current value of the :envvar:`MODULES_COLLECTION_TARGET` environment variable (see the dedicated section of this topic below).

+Stash collections are created and restored respectively with :subcmd:`stash` and :subcmd:`stashpop` sub-commands.
+When created, current environment state is dumped in a collection then environment is :subcmd:`reset` to the defined initial state.
+When restored, environment is updated to match stash collection definition, then stash collection file is deleted.
+Stash collections have same format and are saved in the same location than other collections.
+Collection target also applies to stash collection.

 .. only:: html

    .. versionadded:: 4.0

+   .. versionchanged:: 5.2
+      Stash collection introduced

 EXIT STATUS